How to Repurpose an Old Knife Block

 - 3/8 drill bit – Use the size drill bit for the thing you’re storing in your knife block.
 For crayons, the 3/8 bit works well.

-- Milk Paint – I used General Finishes Corinth Blue.
+- Milk Paint or chalk paint – I used General Finishes Corinth Blue.

 - A few metal two-hole straps – About $1.50 or less.